 Hello fellow readers,

-Admittedly there’s a contradiction about my kindness of helping woollybears.
+Admittedly there’s a contradiction about my kindness of helping woolly bears.
 I’ve come across other critters roadside such as the white fuzzy Hickory Tussock caterpillars (Lophocampa caryae) that I didn’t help cross the road.
 They are adorable with longish spikes of fur jutting beyond their white coat fashioning a row of black spots.
 The thing is, they can cause a nasty rash that may require medical attention.
 (Here’s a link to a previous column on the subject).
-I feel badly not helping the furry fellas though.
+I feel bad not helping the furry fellas, though.

 A few weeks ago, during a rainy spell, dozens of worms took to the road.
 They say worms take advantage of wetness, which allows them to move far more quickly than through the soil.
 I didn’t try to save them.
 Partly because so many slithery critters seemed daunting, but mostly because of the slime factor versus cute and fuzzy.
 I’ve helped more than the furry cross the road, though.
 Recently I came across a baby snapping turtle.
 Quarter sized.
 The little guy was sluggish, perhaps dehydrated.
 I carried him to the brook running beneath the road.
 He quickly roused and raced to the water finding shelter under a heart-shaped stone.
 Helping him, especially lifted me.
 My soulful twin Bill had an affinity for turtles.
 Garden Dilemmas?
 Askmarystone@gmail.com